Scrumpis/iwgc-circos/README.md

 **ticks.conf**
 - If you want more or less ticks, different sizes of ticks, labels or no labels, etc.

-Use Inkspace or a similar SVG editing tool to add legend characters or add or edit any other text.
+Use Inkspace or a similar SVG editing tool to manually edit or add any text.

 ## Example: